Venryx/postgraphile-live-query-demos/README.md

 7) Create a Postgres database for this project, by running: `createdb lq-demos`

+## Running

-8) Start the demo's server by running: `npm start server.[base/patches]` (replace brackets with server choice)
+1) Start the demo's server by running: `npm start server.[base/patches]` (replace brackets with server choice)

-9) Start the demo client/webpage, by navigating your browser to: http://localhost:2345
+2) Start the demo client/webpage, by navigating your browser to: http://localhost:2345

 ## Todo App demo